Istionia/HabitMinder/README.md

 # Disclaimer
 HabitMinder is specifically designed to support neurodivergent individuals in building positive habits.
 It is not affiliated with any specific medical or neurodiversity organizations.
 The app is intended to provide a positive and user-friendly experience for its users.

 Thank you for choosing HabitMinder.
-We hope this app becomes a valuable tool for you to achieve your goals and maintain positive habits, all while catering to your neurodivergent needs.
+I hope this app becomes a valuable tool for you to achieve your goals and maintain positive habits, all while catering to your neurodivergent needs.